10 Flat Lay Mistakes That Make Your Work Look Amateurish

 Your main subjects might be beautiful, but cheap or inappropriate props undermine the entire composition.

-Why it's a problem: Props should enhance your story, not detract from it.
+Props should enhance your story, not detract from it.
 Dollar store items, obviously plastic flowers, or mismatched elements that don't fit your aesthetic make the entire composition feel low-quality.
 Your props communicate just as much about your style and standards as your main subjects do.

-The fix: Invest in quality props that align with your aesthetic.
+Invest in quality props that align with your aesthetic.
 You don't need many.
 A few beautiful pieces you reach for repeatedly are better than a large collection of mediocre options.

 Choose props that tell a story relevant to your subject matter.
 For wedding photographers: invitation suites, ribbon, jewelry, meaningful personal items.
 For florists: quality ribbon, handmade pottery, natural linen.
 For product photographers: items that complement your products' lifestyle or use.